Rural American history: Identity and political culture

+Joshua Shaw's 1823 painting View in the Pennsylvania Countryside.
+The U.S. state of Pennsylvania is known for its history of rural communities along the Susquehanna River, including those of Quakers and Amish.

 Rural versus urban remains a factor in American politics.
 Hal S. Baron argues farmers often were at odds with the dominant worldview.
 Their localism was rooted in Jeffersonian democracy and its republican ideals.
 They feared concentrated economic and political power, and distrusted urban ostentation.
 These looked like potential threats to their own freedom and to the overall American well-being.
 Such views permeated the Grangers and Populists, as they challenged the dominance of railroads and merchants.
 Rural America was skeptical of the Country Life Movement when metropolitan do-gooders came in and tried to upgrade them.
 They warned against the outside experts, who wanted to consolidate schools and replace local control with rule by the elites in the county seat.
 The Social Gospel did not echo the true Gospel they knew so well.
 The mixed reception of popular culture and consumerism in rural America further illustrates this tension between rural traditions and modernizing forces.
-Ever since the battles between Jeffersonian Republicans against Hamiltonian Federalists, the conflict between localism and cosmopolitanism has provided clues to understand the defensiveness of rural America.
+Ever since the battles between Jeffersonians and Federalists, the conflict between localism and cosmopolitanism has provided clues to understand the defensiveness of rural America.

 Baron argues that better communication between countryside and city has eased the conflict.
 Nevertheless rural identity, deeply rooted in the land, has profoundly shaped American identity.
 There is a strong sense of community in rural areas, with residents working to find solutions to problems rather than abandoning their communities.
 Intellectuals often present rural areas as repositories of traditional American values and ways of life.

-President Trump and the rural Republicans

 In recent national politics, rural voters have steadily become more Republican.
 According to Pew Research Center data, Republican Donald Trump won 59% of the rural voters in 2016, and 65% in 2020.
 He carried rural white voters with 62% in 2016 and 71% in 2020.
 Exit polls in the 2024 election show that Trump carried 63% of the vote in rural areas, 50% in suburbs, and 37% in cities.